-Beyond Einstein Objectives and RFAs.
+Beyond Einstein Objectives and Research Focus Areas.

-1 Find out what powered the Big Bang.
+Objective 1.
+Find out what powered the Big Bang.

-- 1 Search for gravitational waves from inflation and phase transitions in the Big Bang. - 2 Determine the size, shape, age and energy content of the Universe.
+- Research Focus Area 1.
+Search for gravitational waves from inflation and phase transitions in the Big Bang. - Research Focus Area 2.
+Determine the size, shape, age, and energy content of the Universe.

-2 Observe what black holes do to space, time and matter.
+Objective 2.
+Observe how black holes manipulate space, time, and matter.

-- 3 Perform a census of black holes throughout the universe. - 4 Determine how black holes are formed, and how they evolve. (can be merged w/ prev by how \rightarrow how/when/where). - 5 Map spacetime throughout the Universe and near the event horizons of black holes. - 6 Observe stars and gas plunging into black holes
+- Research Focus Area 3.
+Perform a census of black holes throughout the Universe. - Research Focus Area 4.
+Determine how black holes are formed and how they evolve. - Research Focus Area 5.
+Map spacetime throughout the Universe and near the event horizons of black holes. - Research Focus area 6.
+Observe stars and gas plunging into black holes.

-3 Identify the mysterious dark energy pulling the universe apart.
+Objective 3.
+Identify the mysterious dark energy pulling the Universe apart.

-7 Determine the cosmic evolution of the dark energy pulling the Universe apart.
+Research Focus Area 7.
+Determine the cosmic evolution of the dark energy.